 If you want to stay off Google’s radar and not get penalized when you’re building links, then the only way out is through networking.
 To that end, a lot of bloggers do link roundups, because it’s the simplest way to share what fellow bloggers have done and show them some appreciation.

 Here’s a typical link roundup post, from Digital Insights:

-Link roundups are a powerful method of networking.
+Link roundups are a powerful method of networking and a great link building strategy.
 According to Danielle Zeigler, “you get the attention of other bloggers while giving them some attention.”
 There are popular roundup posts, which some bloggers have made a regular feature – e.g., Running with Spoons, Sunday Link Love, Danielle Dowling’s Blogs I Heart and so on.